Fantasies of Whiteness

 What to Send:

-300 word abstracts should be submitted by Friday 8th February 2013 If an abstract is accepted for the conference, a full draft paper should be submitted by Friday 10th May 2013.
-Abstracts should be submitted simultaneously to both Organising Chairs; abstracts may be in Word, WordPerfect, or RTF formats with the following information and in this order:
+300 word proposals should be submitted by Friday 13th March 2015.
+All submissions are at least double blind peer reviewed.
+Proposals should be submitted simultaneously to the Organising Chairs; abstracts may be in Word or RTF formats with the following information and in this order:

-a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of abstract, e) body of abstract, f) up to 10 keywords.
+a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of proposal, e) body of proposal, f) up to 10 keywords.

-E-mails should be entitled: Whiteness3 Abstract Submission.
+E-mails should be entitled: White5 Fantasy Proposal Submission.

 All abstracts will be at least double blind peer reviewed.
 Please use plain text (Times Roman 12) and abstain from using footnotes and any special formatting, characters or emphasis (such as bold, italics or underline).
-We acknowledge receipt and answer to all paper proposals submitted.
+We acknowledge receipt and answer to all proposals submitted.
 If you do not receive a reply from us in a week you should assume we did not receive your proposal; it might be lost in cyberspace!
 We suggest, then, to look for an alternative electronic route or resend.

 The conference is part of the ‘Ethos’ series of research projects, which in turn belong to the Critical Issues programmes of ID.Net.
 It aims to bring together people from different areas and interests to share ideas and explore various discussions which are innovative and challenging.
-All papers accepted for and presented at the conference must be in English and will be eligible for publication in an ISBN eBook.
-Selected papers may be invited to go forward for development into 20-25 page chapters for publication in a themed dialogic ISBN hard copy volume(s).
+All proposals accepted for and presented at the conference must be in English and will be eligible for publication in an ISBN eBook.
+Selected proposals may be developed for publication in a themed hard copy volume(s).
 All publications from the conference will require editors, to be chosen from interested delegates from the conference.